Today is tomorrow's history

 His contribution is commemorated on a plaque above the entrance door(Needham)

-His untimely death in 1981, before the completion of the hall, was a great shock locally and to the wider farming community.
+His untimely death in 1981 at The Cedars, before the completion of the Village Hall was a great loss locally and to the wider farming community.
+Rosalind built a new house for herself, Cedar Cottage in the farm yard of the Cedars.